 Applicants who meet the criteria will be required to attend for interview as part of the admissions process.

-Please note applications for the Ed.D programme will be accepted bi-annually.
-The next programme will commence in Autumn 2019 and the following intake will be in the academic year 2021
+Please note applications for the Ed.D programme will be accepted biennially.
+The next programme will commence in Autumn 2026.

 Please direct all enquiries to email@example.com